mcustiel/phiremock-codeception-extension/README.md

     "guzzlehttp/guzzle": "^7.0"
 ```

-The you can create a factory as follows:
+Then you can create a factory as follows:

 ```php
 <?php